section-engineering-education/engineering-education/content/articles/ensemble-learning-based-regression-model-using-python/index.md

   - url: /ensemble-learning-based-regression-model-using-python/hero.jpg
     alt: An Ensemble Learning Based Regression Model Hero Image
 ---

-Machine learning models are always evaluated based on their performance using specific metrics like; accuracy, precision, Mean Squared Error(MSE), etc. Each type of machine learning problem has its evaluation metrics.
+Machine learning models are always evaluated based on their performance using specific metrics like; accuracy, precision, Mean Squared Error (MSE), etc. Each type of machine learning problem has its evaluation metrics.
 <!--more-->
-Building high-performance models (models with low errors), therefore, depends on how good the evaluation metric score is.
-In this tutorial, we will be building a performance-driven linear regression model using ensemble learning.
+Building high-performance models (models with low errors), therefore, depends on how well the evaluation metric score is.
+In this tutorial, we will build a performance-driven linear regression model using ensemble learning.

 ### Prerequisites
-To follow through the tutorial, you need:
+To follow through the tutorial, you'll need:
 1. To know the basics of Python.
 2. To have a [Kaggle](https://www.kaggle.com/) account.
 3. To know the basics of Machine Learning.

 ### Introduction
 **Linear regression** is a statistical method of modeling the relationship between independent variables (x) and dependent variables (y).
 It uses independent variables (features) to predict dependent variables (target).

 **Ensemble learning** is a machine learning technique that seeks to achieve a better predictive model performance by combining decisions from different models.